Richard Ashcroft: The Verve

-Ashcroft formed The Verve (originally just Verve) in 1990 with McCabe, Jones, and Salisbury.
-The band signed to Hut Records and became well known for their appetite for both psychedelic music and drugs.
+Ashcroft formed the Verve in 1990 with Simon Jones and Pete Salisbury.
+When attending Winstanley College, he heard Nick McCabe playing guitar.
+Without knowing his physical appearance, he waited outside the cubicle to ask whoever was behind the sound to join his band.
+The band went through several name changes such as Raingarden until it finally settled on Verve.
+Their recording of the first album, A Storm in Heaven, consisted mainly of jam sessions with improvised lyrics, upon which Ashcroft then took and edited the usable parts and structured them into songs.
+Ashcroft has said that the band was under the influence of LSD when they recorded the album.

+The band signed to Hut Records, during which time Ashcroft gained the sobriquet "Mad Richard".
 They also became a part of the Britpop movement.
 The band split in 1995, and around this time Ashcroft wrote a collection of songs he intended to release as his first solo album.
 However, by 1997 he had changed his mind and asked McCabe to return (alongside new member Tong), reforming the Verve and releasing the very successful album Urban Hymns.
 Ashcroft was at the forefront of the band's popularity, receiving an Ivor Novello Award for his songwriting and being referred to by the press as "the unmistakable face of the Number One rock band in England".
-However, the pressures of touring and the tensions within the band led to McCabe's departure in mid-1998 and the announcement of the band's break-up in April 1999.
+The band's single "Bitter Sweet Symphony" reached number 12 on the US charts in 1998.
+At the 1998 Brit Awards, The Verve won the awards for Best British Group and Best British Album (Urban Hymns).
+The band appeared on the cover of Rolling Stone in March 1998.
+At the 1998 MTV Video Music Awards, "Bitter Sweet Symphony" was nominated for Video of the Year, Best Group Video, and Best Alternative Video.
+In February 1999, "Bitter Sweet Symphony" was nominated for the Grammy Award for Best Rock Song.
+In April 1999, it was announced that The Verve had again split up.

 In early 2007, Ashcroft made peace with McCabe and Jones and the Verve's reunion was announced in June.
 The band played gigs later that year and continued touring in 2008, headlining at several festivals around the world.
 A new album, Forth, was released in August.

-In August 2008, the Verve broke up for the third time, though it was not announced until the following year.
+In August 2009, the Verve broke up for the third time, as McCabe's drinking problem generated tensions within the group.